btmills/GHTabSize/README.md

 - It only runs on page load.
 Clicking on a file from a directory listing doesn't reload the page, so right know you have to hit refresh.
 This will be fixed soon.
 - There really needs to be a settings page.
 Working on it.

+## License

+The MIT License.
+See LICENSE for full text.